catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/swiftAPI.rst

 ..
 Note::

   You may need to change or set some additional environment variables for the following code snippet to work.
-However, if you have authenticate using the ``--no-token`` flag on your openRC file, these should already be set.
+However, if you have authenticate using the ``--no-token`` flag on your OpenRC file, these should already be set.

 Replace the starting section of the previous file with the following: